Emergency Contraception

 What methods are available:

-• ECPs – (Examples include Plan B or Next Choice, etc.) – ECPs consist of high doses of oral contraceptives and can be found in brand or generic forms, with prescription or over-the-counter.
-The best method and dosage are based on your health and circumstances.
-CDC suggests that this method is less effective than other methods by days 4-5 after unprotected sex.
+• ECPs – Emergency Contraception pills consist of high doses of oral contraceptives and can be found in brand or generic forms, with prescription or over-the-counter.
+CDC suggests that this method is less effective than other methods by days 4-5 after intercourse.

-• Cu-IUD – A copper-releasing IUD can be inserted within five days of unprotected intercourse to stop conception and can be removed when it is certain that pregnancy has not occurred.
+• Cu-IUD –A copper-releasing IUD can be inserted within five days of intercourse to stop conception and can be removed when it is certain that pregnancy has not occurred.

 Potential Side Effects